 I am the founder of the Detroit Art Review.
-The mission at the Detroit Art Review is to review art exhibitions in the Detroit Metro area.
-Our audience is everyone, but especially educated lay people.
+We are a 501-c3 non-profit organizaion.
+The mission at the Detroit Art Review is to review visual art exhibitions in the Southeastern Michigan area.
+Philosophically, our audience is broad and diverse.
+I like A.O.
+Scott’s explanation, “that we are, in fact, all critics, because criticism informs almost every aspect of creation, social interaction, and private feeling.”

 I was born in Detroit, attended graduate school at Wayne State University in painting, and I have always considered myself part of the Detroit Art Community.
-I paint and write full time.
+I have written and published a novel, a collection of short stories, and a young middle school picture book.
+I paint and write full-time.

 In the writing of art criticism, there are primarily three types of writers: Journalists, Art Historians, and Artists.
 I fall into category three, as I have a visual art practice and have exhibited for over thirty-five years, primarily in southeastern Michigan.
-Because I had worked in public television as a writer/producer, I developed some writing skill, and when I retired from that profession, I turned my writing to art criticism and fiction.
+Because I had worked in public television as a writer/producer, I developed some writing skills, and when I retired from that profession, I turned my writing to art criticism and fiction.